Healthcare Entity & Practice Formation

 - Limited Liability Company (LLC)

 Although sole proprietorship and general partnership are entity options for physicians and healthcare business owners, most health industry professionals decide that an S Corporation or Limited Liability Company provides the best combination of limited legal exposure and tax advantages, without some of the formalities and complexities associated with forming and operating a regular or professional corporation.
 A primary benefit of incorporating a medical practice is the ability to limit personal liability for certain corporate debts of the business.
 Generally speaking, while a solo practitioner may have personal liability for the debts of the medical practice, a shareholder or a corporation or LLC member will not.
-Where a group of physicians set up a medical practice, incorporation can also avoid (or minimize) personal liability for the acts of other physicians in the group.
+When a group of physicians sets up a medical practice, incorporation can also avoid (or minimize) personal liability for the acts of other physicians in the group.
 However, incorporating an entity will not insulate an individual physician from his or her own acts of negligence or malpractice.

 Professional corporations, known as PCs, are available options to those in certain occupations, including medical professionals (as well as accountants, lawyers and others).
 PCs usually must be approved by the state agency that licenses the professionals.
 For physicians in Georgia, that agency is the Georgia Composite Medical Board.
 And all owners of a PC need to be licensed by the board.
 Although PCs do not offer the level of personal liability protection of S Corps or LLCs (discussed further below), PCs generally do protect individual owners from malpractice claims filed against other physicians or associates.